|Just jQuery The Core UI - Selectors|

 What follows is a full introduction to the range of CSS selectors that jQuery supports.
 You don’t have to master them all in one go.
 The best strategy is to read through and get an idea of how everything works and then come back when you have a particular problem and see if there is a selector solution waiting for you.
 As well as CSS selectors, jQuery adds many of its own selectors and extends the way you can search for objects using filters and traversal functions – more of which in later chapters.
 In this chapter we focus on the basic CSS selectors.

 Once you graduate beyond the three basic selectors you need to have a framework to organize things – without a framework everything looks like a special case.

-The first thing to say is that the fundamental selector is the type selector i.e name which selects all elements corresponding to <name>.
+We already know that that the fundamental selector is the type selector, i.e. name, which selects all elements corresponding to <name>.
 All other selectors take the form of extra conditions on this basic selector.

 selects elements corresponding to all <p> tags.
 All other selectors are modifications and extensions on this basic selector.

-The basic type selector can be modified with additional conditions - usually indicated by a colon or a square brackets or another special symbol.
-For example if you want to specify a type with a particular id you can write
+The basic type selector can be modified with additional conditions, usually indicated by a colon or with square brackets or another special symbol.
+For example, if you want to specify a type with a particular id you can write:

 to select all <p> elements with id equal to name.

-Of course there can only be one element with id equal to name so you don't really need to specify the type.
-This can be done using the universal type selector i.e.
+Of course, there can only be one element with id equal to name so you don't really need to specify the type.
+This can be done using the universal type selector, that is:

 which selects all elements of type T with class set to name.

 |Last Updated ( Friday, 27 May 2022 )|